Updated March 2026 · Verified against Canada Media Fund (CMF) guidelines

 75%

-CMF IDM Prototyping Program provides up to Up to $250,000 Canada Media Fund's Interactive Digital Media (IDM) Prototyping Program funds Canadian companies building early-stage interactive digital media products, including video games, VR/AR experiences, and interactive content.
+CMF IDM Prototyping Program provides Up to $250,000.
+The Canada Media Fund's Interactive Digital Media (IDM) Prototyping Program funds Canadian companies building early-stage interactive digital media products, including video games, VR/AR experiences, and interactive content.
 The program covers up to 75% of eligible costs.
-Applications are accepted Next intake: April 28 – May 14, 2026.
+Next intake: April 28 – May 14, 2026.
 (As of March 2026, verified against Canada Media Fund (CMF) program guidelines)

 Eligibility & Details